Jeanette Trujillo-Lucero: Biography

 Jeanette Trujillo-Lucero was born in southwest Denver, Colorado to parents Jim and Martha Baca Trujillo.
 Her Spanish and Mexican roots influenced her styles of dance and her mission to promote Her mother instilled a love of dance in her as early as age four.
 She attended Lincoln High School, and was a cheerleader and involved in student government.
 She graduated in 1970.

-Trujillo-Lucero attended the University of Colorado Boulder and Denver, and received formal training from Lucille Campa, Augustine del Razo, and Raul Valdez.
+Trujillo-Lucero attended the University of Colorado Boulder and the University of Colorado Denver, and received formal training from Lucille Campa, Augustine del Razo, and Raul Valdez.
 She worked as a cosmetologist and floral designer when she was not dancing.
 In the 1980s, she lived in Santa Fe, New Mexico where she trained in flamenco dance.

 Trujillo-Lucero held the first Fiesta Colorado performance in 1972 at the Cosmopolitan Hotel.
 She formed the Fiesta Colorado Dance Company in 1997 with her father Jim Trujillo.
 Trujillo-Lucero owned and directed the Danzantes Dance Studio for 25 years.
 She has mentored and taught countless students, including five Colorado State Fair Fiesta Queens, including Crisanta Duran and Jose "Chepe" Rosales.

 In 2020, she earned a certificate in non-profit management from Red Rocks Community College.

 She has collaborated with the Colorado Symphony, National Repertory Orchestra, International Mariachi Festival, and the Fiestas de Santa Fe.

 Trujillo-Lucero has done Artist-in-Residence Programs and summer workshops with Colorado Ballet, David Taylor Dance, Colorado Folklife Festival, Colorado Showcase, Colorado Council on the Arts, Community Resources and the DPS Educational Television program.